kakitone/postme/README.md

         python postme/myunittest.py

-4. You can then run POSTME then.
+4. You can now run POSTME.